aws-samples/aws-reinvent-trivia-game/README.md

 ## AWS re:Invent 2018 Trivia Game

 Sample trivia game built with AWS Fargate, AWS Lambda, and Amazon Lex.
+See [reinvent-trivia.com](https://www.reinvent-trivia.com) for a running example.

-## Setup
+## Components

-aws ecr create-repository --repository-name reinvent-trivia-backend

-aws ecr create-repository --repository-name reinvent-trivia-backend-base
+* **Backend API Service**: REST API that serves trivia questions and answers.
+Running on AWS Fargate.
+See "trivia-backend" folder
+* **Static Site**: Web application page, backed by Amazon S3, Amazon CloudFront, and Amazon Route53.
+See "static-site" folder
+* **Chat Bot**: Conversational bot that asks trivia questions and validates answers, and can be integrated into Slack workspace.
+Running on Amazon Lex and AWS Lambda.
+See "chat-bot" folder
+* **Continuous delivery**: Pipelines that deploy code and infrastructure for each of the components.
+See "pipelines" folder.

 ## License Summary